jina-ai/jina/docs/concepts/executor/serve.md

 ```bash
 export EXTERNAL_IP=`kubectl get service executor-exposed -n my-namespace -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'`
 ```

-To send requests using {meth}`~jina.Client`, make sure to set `stream=False` (note that this is only applicable and necessary for Kubernetes deployments of Executors):
+Then, we can send requests using {meth}`~jina.Client`.
+Since Kubernetes load balancers cannot load balance streaming gRPC requests, it is recommended to set `stream=False` (note that this is only applicable for Kubernetes deployments of Executors):
 ```python
 import os
 from jina import Client, Document